An Employer's Guide to Group Health Continuation Coverage Under COBRA

 The Consolidated Omnibus Budget Reconciliation Act

-Health insurance is one of the most important benefits that employers can provide for their employees.
+Health coverage is one of the most important benefits that employers can provide for their employees.
 Employers that sponsor group health plans enable their employees and their families to take care of their essential medical needs, ensuring that they can devote their energies to productive work.
-Because of the critical importance of good health, employer-sponsored group health insurance programs benefit employees, employers, and society as a whole.
+Because of the critical importance of good health, employer-sponsored group health plans benefit employees, employers, and society as a whole.

 Most group health plans sponsored by employers must comply with the Employee Retirement Income Security Act of 1974 (ERISA), a Federal law that sets standards to protect employee benefits.
-One of the protections contained in ERISA is the right to COBRA continuation coverage, a temporary continuation of group health coverage that would otherwise be lost due to life events like termination of employment, death of an employee, and divorce.
+One of the protections contained in ERISA is the right to COBRA continuation coverage, a temporary continuation of group health coverage that would otherwise be lost due to certain life events.

 This guide summarizes COBRA continuation coverage and explains the rules that apply to group health plans.
 It is intended to assist employers that sponsor group health plans to comply with this important Federal law.